dstackai/dstack/docs/docs/guides/protips.md

 1. Set the `privileged` property to `true`.
 2. Set the `image` property to `dstackai/dind` (or another DinD image).
 3. For tasks and services, add `start-dockerd` as the first command.
-For dev environments, add `start-dockerd` as the first comand in the `init` property.
+For dev environments, add `start-dockerd` as the first command in the `init` property.
 Note, `start-dockerd` is a part of `dstackai/dind` image, if you use a different DinD image, replace it with a corresponding command to start Docker daemon.